TheReconJacob/agile-uni/README.md

 ## Useful Links

-We used the sky react library for some components https://pages-lib.cf.dev-paas.bskyb.com/storybook/?path=/story/*
+We used the sky react library for some components.
+This can be found on pages-lib page for the sky github  https://github.com/sky-uk/pages-lib.
+The access the library of the compents visit https://pages-lib.cf.dev-paas.bskyb.com/storybook/?path=/story/*

-We also used the sky toolkit https://www.sky.com/toolkit
+We also used the sky toolkit for the formatting https://www.sky.com/toolkit